 Nevertheless, the film remains interesting throughout.
 Witchfinder General star Hillary Dwyer appeared in the film, adding to the feeling that these movies were all somehow inter-connected (Patrick Wymark appeared in both Witchfinder General and The Blood on Satan’s Score).

 Perhaps inevitably, Jess Franco made a couple of witchfinder films.
-The more “respectable” of the two, The Bloody Judge (1969) starred Christopher Lee as Judge Jeffreys – like Matthew Hopkins, a notorious real life witch hunter of the Seventeenth century.
-The film is well shot, and dwells more on the historical elements of the story than the exploitational ones.
-The American version, retitled Night of the Blood Monster, removed all the nudity and violence to obtain a PG rating, leaving the film little more that a worthy but dull low budget historical drama.
-The current UK and US DVDs are restored versions with the extra sex and violence inserted into the longer, tamer edition.
+The more “respectable” of the two, The Bloody Judge (1969) starred Christopher Lee as Judge Jeffreys – like Matthew Hopkins, a notorious real-life witch hunter of the Seventeenth Century.
+The film is well shot and dwells more on the historical elements of the story than the exploitative ones.
+The American version, retitled Night of the Blood Monster, removed all the stronger elements to obtain a PG rating, leaving the film little more than a worthy but dull low budget historical drama.
+The current UK and US DVDs are restored versions with the seedy and nasty bits inserted into the longer, tamer edition.

 A couple of years later, Franco returned to the theme with The Demons (1972).
 Here, he again uses Judge Jeffreys, but there the similarity ends.
-The film was a sleazy, tacky and thoroughly ludicrous slice of sleaze, with women undergoing various tortures and satanic rituals.
-It is entertaining nonsense for the broad minded.
+The film was a tacky and thoroughly ludicrous slice of sleaze, with its female victims suffering various indignities and satanic rituals.
+It is nonetheless entertaining un-PC nonsense for the broad-minded.

 There was a flashback to a witch-burning in Don Henderson’s 1971 movie The Touch of Satan, although hardly any filmgoers outside of the US drive-in circuit saw it, despite several re-titling attempts to wring more dollars out of its slow supernatural theme.

 The best known, and still the most controversial of the witchfinder films, was Ken Russell’s The Devils, based on Aldous Huxley’s historical novel The Devils of Loudon.
 The film continues to split critical opinion to this day with those who love it and those who find it loathsome for its hysteria-induced histrionics.
-Naturally, being the enfant terrible of British sinema, Russell didn’t shy away from showing excessive scenes of torture and libidinous mania, and the film suffered a number of cuts at the hands of the BBFC.
+Naturally, being the enfant terrible of British sinema, Russell didn’t shy away from showing excessive scenes of religious repression, corporeal suffering and libidinous mania, and the film became a victim itself at the cuts at the hands of the censorious BBFC.
 Some of this footage has since emerged and appeared on a Channel 4 documentary, but amazingly, Warners still refuse to restore the film to its blasphemous glory, and the recent BFI release is the cut X-rated version that first played UK cinemas.

-Inquisition (1976) was a rather late Spanish addition to the witchfinder sub-genre, with horror star Paul Naschy using torture to do the nasty work of the Catholic Church in rooting out perceived ‘evil’.
+Inquisition (1976) was a rather late Spanish addition to the witchfinder sub-genre, with horror star Paul Naschy using Catholic cruelty to do the nasty work of the Church in rooting out perceived ‘evil’.

 Actor Frank Findlay (The Deadly Bees) cropped up during the first series of TV comedy show Black Adder, playing the Witchsmeller Pursuivant, falsely accusing Rowan Atkinson (Mr. Bean) of black magic!
 A witty spoof, it managed to show the insanity and maliciousness of the witch trials as effectively as any serious exposé.